hivehand/util/README.md

       fizzbuzz.rb
       rcd
       uri_descape

     ./util
       dl
       jj
       loo
       path

     ./wip
       frag
       modulist
       nn

 The optional `-d` argument goes one step further and omits mention of the files, listing only the directories.

+## git-cull

+GitHub's pull-request model means that the local copy of any work repository I frequently pull from tends to accumulate lots of old branches, since the GitHub deletion of those branches immediately following the merge has no effect upon the corresponding local branches. `git cull` steps in to fix this.
+It notes the starting branch, switches over to master, gets a list of merged branches, and proceeds to delete them.
+Finally, if the starting branch wasn't one of the ones culled, it switches back to it.

 ## git-purge